hungphongbk/vue-ssr-docs/vi/build-config.md

   entry: '/path/to/entry-server.js',

   // This allows webpack to handle dynamic imports in a Node-appropriate
-  // fashion, and also tells `vue-loader` to emit server-oriented code when
+  // fashion, và also tells `vue-loader` to emit server-oriented code when
   // compiling Vue components.
   target: 'node',